Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Conclusion

 Using the event-resolved amplitudes, we quantified distance-dependent trends on log--log scales.
 The door-related signature exhibited a dipole-like decay approaching $\Delta B_{\mathrm{Door}}\propto D^{-3}$ over the measured range, consistent with an effectively localized disturbance near the entrance region.
 In contrast, the car and counterweight signatures displayed distance-dependent effective slopes and curvature on log--log plots, indicating that a single universal power-law exponent is insufficient to describe practical elevator sources under a door-referenced standoff definition.
 Together, these results provide an empirical benchmark for range-resolved magnetic-perturbation sensing in unshielded and realistic building environments using a scalar OPAM.

-Future work will extend this study in two directions.
-First, controlled multi-sensor measurements (e.g., gradiometric configurations combining atomic and fluxgate sensors) and improved geometric referencing will help disentangle distributed contributors and reduce ambiguity in standoff definitions for complex sources.
-Second, the present timing-marker framework can be combined with model-based or data-driven detectors (including OBF/MED-inspired feature fusion and machine-learning classification) to improve low-SNR event detection, tracking, and source characterization in operational magnetic anomaly and infrastructure monitoring applications.
+Future work will extend this study in several directions.
+First, hardware and procedural upgrades are expected to reduce the directly measured in-band ASD toward the intrinsic limit of approximately 21~pT/$\sqrt{\mathrm{Hz}}$ estimated in Section~\ref{sec:hw} and to extend the closed-loop in-band response beyond 30~Hz.
+These upgrades include replacing the commercial bench-top bias supply with a low-noise current source, degaussing the chamber prior to characterization, increasing the DAQ resolution, and migrating the digital lock-in to a COTS FPGA-based implementation.
+Second, controlled multi-sensor measurements (e.g., gradiometric configurations combining atomic and fluxgate sensors) and improved geometric referencing will help disentangle distributed contributors and reduce ambiguity in standoff definitions for complex sources.
+Third, the present timing-marker framework can be combined with model-based or data-driven detectors (including OBF/MED-inspired feature fusion and machine-learning classification) to improve low-SNR event detection, tracking, and source characterization in operational magnetic anomaly and infrastructure monitoring applications.